errata-ai/vale/.github/CONTRIBUTING.md

 # Contributing to Vale

 Interested in contributing to Vale?
-Great!
-We welcome contributions of any kind including documentation improvements, bug reports, feature requests, pull requests, etc.
+Great&mdash;we welcome contributions of any kind including documentation improvements, bug reports, feature requests, and pull requests.

 ## Table of Contents